Zoom Airways

 Zoom Airways was a cargo airline based in Dhaka, Bangladesh.

+History

-Formed in 2002 as Z-Airways and Services, the airline operates cargo charter flights in Bangladesh and in the South Asia region.
+Formed in 2002 as Z-Airways and Services, the airline operated cargo charter flights in Bangladesh and in the South Asia region.
 In 2005, the airline was renamed to Zoom Airways.
+It ceased operations in 2009.

 Fleet

-The Zoom Airways fleet consisted of the following aircraft (as of 27 December 2008) :
+As of December 2008, the Zoom Airways fleet consisted of the following aircraft: